claylangi17/Foldering/memory-bank/progress.md

     - `layer_definitions` table populated with L1 and L2 parsed folder names and hierarchy.
     - `item_classifications` table links POs to their L2 folder names.
 - **Troubleshooting**: Resolved various issues related to Python module imports, `.env` parsing, database access, Pandas indexing, Pydantic model mapping, and frontend data display.
+- **SETUP & VERSION CONTROL COMPLETE**: The project is now initialized as a Git repository and the full codebase has been pushed to the GitHub repository `claylangi17/Foldering` on the `main` branch.

 ## 2. What's Left to Build (High-Level - based on original brief, adapted for parsing)
 - **Further Refinement of Parsing Rules (Iterative)**: While initial refinements (INK, TONER, dimensional) are complete, the parsing logic will likely need ongoing refinement based on more diverse item descriptions to improve accuracy and reduce "UNCATEGORIZED" items.